Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system

 \subsection{Justification of Assumption~\ref{a:nondeg}}

 We prove two theorems for the free fermion chain that justify Assumption~\ref{a:nondeg} about the absence of degeneracy in the energy eigenvalues.
+Note that the free fermion model on the continuous interval always has degenerate many-body energy eigenvalues.
+The degeneracy cannot be lifted by the flux insertion (which corresponds to the phase $\theta$).
+The following results on nondegeneracy essentially rely on the lattice nature of the model.

 The first theorem rules out the degeneracy for most values of $\theta$.\footnote{ The theorem was proved by one of us in \cite{Tasaki2010}.
-See also Proposition~10.1 in \cite{Tasaki2016} for a similar statement for a slightly complicated model. } \begin{theorem}[Nondegeneracy of $E_{\bsk}$ for most $\theta$] Let $L$ be an odd prime, and assume $N\le(L-1)/2$.
-Then except for a finite number of $\theta\in[0,2\pi)$, one has $E_{\bsk}\ne E_{\bsk'}$ whenever $\bsk\ne\bsk'$, i.e., the energy eigenvalues $E_{\bsk}$ are nondegenerate. \end{theorem} The theorem, in particular, implies that if one draws $\theta$ randomly, then with probability one all the energy eigenvalues $E_{\bsk}$ are nondegenerate.
-The second theorem allows one to choose a model free from degeneracy without relying on a probabilistic choice. \begin{theorem}[Nondegeneracy of $E_{\bsk}$ for small $|\theta|\ne0$] Let $L$ be an odd prime, and assume $N\le(L-1)/4$.
-Then for any $\theta\ne0$ such that \eq |\theta|\le\frac{1}{(4N)^{\Lh}}, \lb{thetacond} \en one has $E_{\bsk}\ne E_{\bsk'}$ whenever $\bsk\ne\bsk'$, i.e., the energy eigenvalues $E_{\bsk}$ are nondegenerate. \end{theorem} One thus knows that the model with, say, $\theta=(4N)^{-\Lh}$ is free from degeneracy.
+See also Proposition~10.1 in \cite{Tasaki2016} for a similar statement for a slightly complicated model. } \begin{theorem}[Nondegeneracy of $E_{\bsk}$ for most $\theta$] Let $L$ be an arbitrary odd prime and $N$ be an arbitrary integer with $0<N\le L$.
+Except for a finite number of $\theta\in[0,2\pi)$, one has $E_{\bsk}\ne E_{\bsk'}$ whenever $\bsk\ne\bsk'$, i.e., the energy eigenvalues $E_{\bsk}$ are nondegenerate. \end{theorem} The theorem, in particular, implies that if one draws $\theta$ randomly, then with probability one, all the energy eigenvalues $E_{\bsk}$ are nondegenerate.
+The second theorem allows one to choose a model free from degeneracy without relying on a probabilistic choice. \begin{theorem}[Nondegeneracy of $E_{\bsk}$ for small $|\theta|\ne0$] Let $L$ be an arbitrary odd prime and $N$ be an arbitrary integer with $0<N\le L$.
+For any $\theta\ne0$ such that \eq |\theta|\le\frac{1}{(4N+2L)^{\Lh}}, \lb{thetacond} \en one has $E_{\bsk}\ne E_{\bsk'}$ whenever $\bsk\ne\bsk'$, i.e., the energy eigenvalues $E_{\bsk}$ are nondegenerate. \end{theorem} One thus knows that the model with, say, $\theta=(4N+2L)^{-\Lh}$ is free from degeneracy.